Syllabus

 Incompletes: The University’s policy on the awarding of incompletes is discussed in the catalog and will be followed in this class.

-Academic dishonesty: CCSU has a zero tolerance policy on academic dishonesty.
+Academic Integrity: CCSU has a zero tolerance policy on academic dishonesty.
 Academic dishonesty includes cheating on homework or exams, and also plagiarism.
-Demonstrated cases of academic dishonesty can result in severe penalties including receiving an “F” in the class.
+The unauthorized use of AI can also be regarded as academic misconduct (for instance, the use of AI tools – ChatGPT, or similar – to answer multiple choice, true/false or short essay questions).
+In written assignments, submission of AI-generated text as one’s own work is considered plagiarism.
+Demonstrated cases of academic dishonesty can result in severe penalties, including receiving an “F” in the class.

 Special Needs: Please contact me privately to discuss your specific needs if you believe you need course accommodations based on the impact of a disability, medical condition, or if you have emergency medical information to share.
 I will need a copy of the accommodation letter from Student Disability Services in order to arrange your class accommodations.
 Contact Student Disability Services, room 241, Copernicus Hall if you are not already registered with them.
 Student Disability Services maintains the confidential documentation of your disability and assists you in coordinating reasonable accommodations with your faculty.